Sep to Dec,Mar to May

 night.
 Overnight at a guesthouse.

-continuing back to Namche Bazaar at 3,441m.
-We arrive back to Namche Bazaar in the afternoon.
+continuing back to Namche Bazaar at 3,441 M. We arrive back to Namche Bazaar in the afternoon.
 Overnight at a guesthouse.

-Finally we return to Lukla where we started our trek, which might seem like a lifetime ago.
+Likewise Finally, we return to Lukla where we started our trek, which might seem like a lifetime ago.
 We’ll spend some time enjoying and reflecting on the trek as a group and the personal achievement of all those who took part.
 We also have some spare time to explore the town some more.
 Overnight at a guesthouse.

-On your flight back to Kathmandu as you leave Lukla, you can enjoy some last-minute glimpses of the mountains you just recently visited.
+However On your flight back to Kathmandu as you leave Lukla, you can enjoy some last-minute glimpses of the mountains you just recently visited.
 Upon arrival in Kathmandu, our airport representative will transfer you to your hotel from the airport.
 Overnight at a hotel.

 This will be a spare day in Kathmandu after the tiring trekking program.
-You have the option to extend your trip to continue onto Chitwan jungle safari, rafting adventure, Kathmandu valley shopping tour, scenic Everest flight, mountain biking and other activities.
+You have the option to extend your trip to continue onto Chitwan jungle safari, rafting adventure, Kathmandu valley shopping tour, scenic Everest flight, mountain biking, and other activities.
 In the evening we will have a farewell dinner in a traditional Nepalese restaurant with cultural performances.
-(Your guide(s) and an office staff will accompany you.)
+(Your guide(s) and office staff will accompany you.)
 Overnight at a hotel in Kathmandu.

 The trip concludes – our airport representative will drop you to Kathmandu’s Tribhuwan International Airport for your flight departure from Nepal.